 - FCS has the responsibilities as manager of the forest and open areas on map 1.
 We need to ensure the development plan meets our business, corporate, health and safety and other industry standards.
-We aim to maintain the current facilities alongside our forest operations. - We want to work with the community living next to the forest what about the wider community?
-CV serves 55% of the Scottish population so we cannot limit this to those living within a few hundred yards of the site.
-The communities of Fintry and Kilsyth should be represented at a minimum to make sure the facility meets their needs, our aim is to speak with them and try to accommodate improvements they would like. - We want to provide recreation facilities that are inclusive, our aim is to attract families and those less likely to be seen at our forest recreation sites what kind of visitors are you referring to? through leaflets, school visits, events, and other promotions.
-We aim to make improvements to the toilets. - The paths we will support will aim to be multi-use, to apply least restrictive access principles, and be in keeping with the setting what is the "setting" and how will the paths be in keeping with it?, the aim would be to have more all ability paths and facilities at the main car park. - We want to enable access rights to be exercised, support core paths and rights of way and for the more adventurous visitors help them to get a wilderness experience, we aim to contribute to some informal path networks that connect existing natural features using the forest road network where is the evidence that these will actually be used?.
+We aim to maintain the current facilities alongside our forest operations. - We want to work with the community living next to the forest to make sure the facility meets their needs, our aim is to speak with them and try to accommodate improvements they would like. - We want to provide recreation facilities that are inclusive.
+Qeur main aim is to attract more families and those less likely to utilise be seen at our forest recreation sites by providing quality facilities, promoted through leaflets, school visits, events, and other promotions.
+We also aim to make improvements to the toilets to make the site more attractive. - The paths we will support will aim to be multi-use, to apply least restrictive access principles, and be in keeping with the setting, the aim would be to have more all ability paths and facilities at the main car park. - We want to enable access rights to be exercised, support core paths and rights of way and for the more adventurous visitors help them to get a wilderness experience, we aim to contribute to some informal path networks that connect existing natural features using the forest road network.
 We aim to contribute to the circular loch side trail - We want to improve the landscape of the forest, our aim is to deliver the current forest design plan and to make continuous improvements to the internal landscape next to recreation facilities, and to protect and enhance habitats and species. - We want to create new business opportunities, our aim would be to work with others to develop business potential where this exists. - The forest is a resource for developing new skills and we aim to facilitate others to use this for volunteering, back to work schemes and acquiring new skills

-Scottish Water
+6.2 Scottish Water